strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

     value.converter.schemas.enable: false
 ```

-After we create the connector, it will create the task and it will be running without any issues because it is not receiving any messages yet.
+After we create the connector, it creates the task and runs without any issues because it is not receiving any messages yet.
 So we have to start a producer and send the first 6 messages.

 ```